Generalized Parton Distributions from Lattice QCD with Asymmetric Momentum Transfer: Unpolarized Quarks at Nonzero Skewness: Numerical results

 We begin with the results of bare matrix elements $\Pi_{\mu}(\Gamma_{\nu})$.
 Representative ones for $\Pi_0(\Gamma_0)$ and $\Pi_0(\Gamma_1)$ are shown in Fig.~\ref{fig:ME_g0_proj13} and Fig.~\ref{fig:ME_g0_proj4}, respectively.
 While the bare matrix elements may superficially exhibit a symmetry with respect to $\pm z$ and $\pm P_3$, Eq.~(\ref{eq:symmetries_A}) establishes symmetry properties solely for the amplitudes.

 We extract the eight amplitudes $A_1$, $zA_2$, $A_3$, $zA_4$, $A_5$, $zA_6$, $z^2A_7$ and $zA_8$ (i.e., together with their corresponding powers of $z$ to make decompositions $z$-independent) from the 16 matrix elements using Eqs.~(\ref{eq:Pi0G0_ns}–\ref{eq:Pi3G3_ns}).
-These equations constitute an overdetermined linear system.
+These equations constitute an exactly determined linear system.
+There are 16 equations, but only 8 of them are linearly independent.
 To extract the amplitudes, we employ two approaches, which are outlined below, with further technical details provided in Appendix~\ref{sec:app_LSM}.
 The first approach is the least-squares method, in which the amplitudes are obtained by minimizing the sum of squared differences between the measured matrix elements and the values predicted by the linear model.
 A similar procedure has been adopted in~\cite{HadStruc:2024rix} for amplitude extraction.
 Furthermore, we also consider an alternative method to reduce redundancy in the system.
 Specifically, we omit any equations whose coefficients are all zero, as they provide no constraint on the amplitudes.
 Moreover, if two or more equations share identical coefficients (or differ only by an overall sign), we treat them as a single effective equation by averaging their corresponding matrix elements, applying sign corrections where appropriate.
 This reduces the original system to a minimal set of linearly independent equations without loss of information.

 We have verified that, in practice, the least-squares method yields results that are numerically consistent with the aforementioned reduction approach.
 This agreement is not coincidental: the least-squares fit minimizes the residual globally and assigns weights to all available equations based on their coefficients.
 As a result, equations with vanishing coefficients do not contribute to the minimization and are effectively ignored.
 Likewise, equations with identical or sign-flipped coefficients are automatically combined through their cumulative contribution to the objective function, which is equivalent to averaging their associated matrix elements.
 Therefore, the least-squares method inherently incorporates the effects of redundancy, sign symmetries, and zero constraints.
 Specifically in symmetric kinematic setups, such as $\Delta_1 = \Delta_2$ or $\Delta_1 \Delta_2 = 0$, these simplifications occur frequently, and both methods produce equivalent results.
 Even in asymmetric cases where $\Delta_1 \ne \Delta_2$, the two approaches remain consistent within statistical uncertainties.
 Owing to its generality and automation, we adopt the least-squares method for amplitude extraction throughout the remainder of this work.